netxms/netxms-doc/admin/agent-management.rst

 There are few ways to register agent:
    1. To enter it manually by creating a node
    2. Run the network discovery and enter the range of IP addresses.
-   3. Register agent on management server "nxagentd -r <addr>",  where <addr> is the IP address of server.
+   3. Register agent on management server ``nxagentd -r <addr>``,  where <addr> is the IP address of server.
-      To register agents using this option also :guilabel:`EnableAgentRegistration` parameter should be set to 1.
+      To register agents using this option :guilabel:`EnableAgentRegistration` server configuration parameter should be set to 1.

 .. _agent-to-server-agent-conf-label: